Polish–Russian War (1654–1667): Armistice and campaign against Vyhovsky

-Russian forces stunned at Konotop tried to renegotiate a peace treaty on any terms.
-However, the change of powers within the Cossack Hetmanate reflected the amount influence of the Russian foreign policy in Ukraine and reassured voivode Trubetskoi.
+Russian forces, stunned at Konotop tried to renegotiate a peace treaty on any terms.
+However, the change of powers within the Cossack Hetmanate reflected the influence of the Russian foreign policy in Ukraine and reassured voivode Trubetskoi.
 Trubetskoi invited Khmelnytsky to renegotiate.

-Advising by starshyna not to rush it Yuri Khmelnytsky sent out Petro Doroshenko with an official request.
-Trubetskoi, however, insisted on the presence of the hetman to sign the official treaty at Pereyaslav (see Pereyaslav Articles).
+Advised by starshyna not to rush it Yuri Khmelnytsky, sent out Petro Doroshenko as his envoy.
+Trubetskoi, however, insisted on the presence of the hetman to sign the official treaty at Pereyaslav.

-Arriving there Khmelnytsky discovered that he was ambushed.
+Arriving there Khmelnytsky discovered that he was ambushed and had to comply to the terms imposed on the Cossacks by Muscovites (see Pereyaslav Articles).

 End of the war

 The tide turned in favor of the Polish–Lithuanian Commonwealth in 1660.
 King John II Casimir, having concluded the Second Northern War against Sweden with the Treaty of Oliva, was now able to concentrate all his forces on the Eastern front.
 Sapieha and Stefan Czarniecki defeated Khovansky at the Battle of Polonka on 27 June.
 Then, Potocki and Lubomirski attacked V.B.
 Sheremetev in the Battle of Cudnów and forced him to capitulate on 2 November, after persuading Yurii Khmelnytsky to withdraw on 17 October.
 These reverses forced the Tsar to accept the Treaty of Kardis, by way of averting a new war against Sweden.